Lake Manly: Blackwelder highstand

 The highest shoreline at elevations of 90–100 m has been named Blackwelder stand, after a researcher who first examined the fossil shorelines.
-It appears to belong to the first (Illinoian) stage of the lake, but was originally thought to belong to the second (Wisconsinian) stage, during oxygen isotope stage 6.
+It appears to belong to the first (Illinoian) stage of the lake, but was originally thought to belong to the second (Wisconsinian) stage, during oxygen isotope stage 6, and lasted about 70,000 years.
 Additional shorelines associated with this highstand are found at elevations of 47–90 m.
 Uranium-thorium dating has linked this shoreline to the older highstand, about 186,000–120,000 years before present; an alternative proposal linking the Blackwelder stand with a wet period in Lake Searles 1.3–1 million years ago conflicts with other dates.
 The uranium-thorium dates and others of the Blackwelder stand are not beyond all doubts, however.
 A brief dry period may have occurred 148,000 years ago, possibly caused by a temporary damming of the Amargosa River.
 Ostracod data indicates two separate highstands 154,500–149,000 and 122,000–120,000 years ago.
+According to drill cores, the water level began to rise 200,600 ± 3,200 years ago.

-Depending on the rate of tectonic sinking, the lake at the early stage was 175 m and up to 335 m deep.
+Depending on the rate of tectonic sinking, the lake at the early stage was 175 m and up to 335 m deep if faulting is ignored.
 The Sperry terrace in Amargosa Canyon appears to be of the same general age as the Blackwelder highstand.
 During this time the Amargosa River and Owens River reached Lake Manly.
 Ostracod fossils from this lake stage suggest that the lake's conditions varied during this timespan.